Long-duration electricity storage needs for coping with Dunkelflaute events in Europe: Results

 \subsection{Impact of firm zero-emission generation}

 In our default scenario, we allow for firm and variable renewable technologies only.
 However, nuclear power is considered a valid decarbonization option in some European countries.
-To reflect such country-specific energy policy strategies, we introduce two complementary scenarios with exogenous low or high levels of nuclear power, amounting to 24~GW or 102~GW, respectively.
+To reflect such country-specific energy policy strategies, we introduce two complementary scenarios with exogenous low or high levels of nuclear power, amounting to 24~ gigawatts (GW) or 102~GW, respectively.
 We assume that nuclear power serves as a firm zero-emission generation capacity that does not face inter-hourly operational constraints but minor costs for ramping up or down that relate to wear and tear costs and potentially also to energy losses.
 In our model, nuclear electricity generation complements particularly diurnal solar \ac{PV} variations and is operated at full capacity during extended periods in winter during extreme renewable portfolio droughts, which reduces the need for long-duration storage discharging.
-This is visible in the least-cost operational patterns of both low and high levels of nuclear power in the extreme winter of 1996/97 (Figure~\ref{fig:nuc_gen_scen3_1996-97}), in which many countries are simultaneously affected by severe renewable droughts (Figure~\ref{fig:drought_ts_sto_dem_1996/97_8_region}).
-These operational patterns generally apply across all investigated weather years (Figures~\ref{fig:low_nuc_gen_version_hourly} and~\ref{fig:high_nuc_gen_version_hourly}).
-Additionally, the exogenous firm generation capacity generally decreases least-cost investments in \ac{VRE} technologies (Figures~\ref{fig:box_pv_sensitivity},~\ref{fig:box_won_sensitivity},~\ref{fig:box_woff_sensitivity}), which mitigates the overall system's need for flexibility and long-duration storage.
+This is visible in the least-cost operational patterns of both low and high levels of nuclear power in the extreme winter of 1996/97 (Figure~\ref{fig:figure_7}), in which many countries are simultaneously affected by severe renewable droughts (Figure~\ref{fig:figure_5}).
+These operational patterns generally apply across all investigated weather years (Supplementary Fig.~\ref{fig:figure_si15} and Supplementary Fig.~\ref{fig:figure_si16}).
+Additionally, the exogenous firm generation capacity generally decreases least-cost investments in \ac{VRE} technologies (Supplementary Fig.~\ref{fig:figure_si9}, Supplementary Fig.~\ref{fig:figure_si10}, Supplementary Fig.~\ref{fig:figure_si11}), which mitigates the overall system's need for flexibility and long-duration storage.